acasamassa/dockercourse/02-CreateImages/README.md

 `docker image history 02myapp`

-To sisplay detailed information of your image:
+To display detailed information of your image:

 `docker image inspect image_name[:version]`

-`docker image inspect i02myapp`
+`docker image inspect 02myapp`

 To delete a container: